kvokka/pp_sql/README.md

 Post.first.to_sql
 ```

-If you need yo use it in some custom strings, you may include this funcionality with
+If you need to use it in some custom strings, you may include this functionality with

 ```
 String.send :include, PpSql::ToSqlBeautify